 Extruder Operators need anywhere from a few months to one year of working with experienced employees.
 A recognized apprenticeship program may be associated with this occupation.

 Extruder Operators may benefit from understanding of specialized subject areas, such as production and processing, mathematics, or administration and management knowledge.

 The list below shows several areas in which most Extruder Operators might want to build proficiency, ranked by importance.

 Extruder Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Extruder Operators need abilities such as control precision, reaction time, and manual dexterity in order to perform their job at a high level.
+For example, Extruder Operators need abilities such as control precision, manual dexterity, and multilimb coordination in order to perform their job at a high level.
 The list below shows several important abilities for Extruder Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Extruder Operators frequently use skills like operations monitoring, operation and control, and judgment and decision making to perform their job effectively.
+Extruder Operators frequently use skills like operations monitoring, operation and control, and critical thinking to perform their job effectively.
 The list below shows several critical skills for Extruder Operators, ranked by their relative importance.